Ronan-H/md5/overview.md

 Once the input has been processed into blocks, or at least into a format that can easily be interpreted as blocks of bytes (the RFC represents blocks using a single dimension array of bytes, where each chunk of 64 bytes can be viewed as an invividual block), it now has to be processed using the actual MD5 hashing algorithm.
 This is actually the easiest part of the process, since the RFC outlines exactly what to do.
 It is not actually necessary to understand what each step in the algorithm is trying to achieve, in order to implement it.

 ### Producing the MD5 Hash Value
+Here are the steps involved in generating an MD5 hash value, based on the input format created above:

 1. Generate T[]. *"Let T[i] denote the i-th element of the table, which is equal to the integer part of 4294967296 times abs(sin(i)), where i is in radians*".
 Some implementations of MD5 hard code these values, but I prefer to generate them in a loop, storing them in an array for use in the following steps.